If you read my last post, you’d know that I’m not settled on a dream job.

 Now, I know my mom really wants me to be a doctor, but even she would commend commitment like that.

 So, rather than speculate about how journalism or humanitarian reporting maybe dying (or just changing), I’ll remember that though the future is uncertain, the basic principle behind this work remains.
-Mom, can this (see below) be close enough to the medical field?

 “There is nothing wrong with a traffic law which says you have to stop for a red light.
 But when a fire is raging, the fire truck goes through that red light, and normal traffic had better get out of its way.
 Or when a man is bleeding to death, the ambulance goes through those red lights at top speed.
 There is a fire raging… for the poor of this society.
 Disinherited people all over the world are bleeding to death from deep social and economic wounds.
 They need brigades of ambulance drivers who will have to ignore the red lights of the present system until the emergency is solved.” – Martin Luther King, Jr.